-While it would be fair to say that anyone who consciously chooses to attend a Satanic ritual is pretty much setting themselves up for whatever's coming to them, a theme of mutual respect and basic consideration goes a long way toward establishing the trust needed for authenticity.
+While it would be fair to say that anyone who consciously chooses to attend a Satanic ritual is pretty much setting themselves up for almost anything that happens, a theme of mutual respect and basic consideration goes a long way toward establishing the trust needed for authenticity.

 Just as consent is the byword in intimate matters, it should be in religious ones too.
-And in both cases, basic and straightforward communication is the most valuable tool.
+In both cases, basic and straightforward communication is the most valuable tool.

 -With a few exceptions, we've made a conscious decision not to include any Latin phrases or antiquated English language (no "thou art" or "thy will" stuff here), simply because in my experience we often end up employing these terms incorrectly.
-Even the ubiquitous "Ave Satanas" is not actually correct Latin.
+Even the ubiquitous "Ave Satanas" may not actually be correct Latin.

 If you feel that these sorts of rhetorical flourishes create a certain gravity or theatrical touch that you value then feel free to add them.
 But for the time being the text is intentionally written in standard English.